sebk69/small-orm-swoole-sandbox/README.md

   app_test_unitmultipersist                ANY      ANY      ANY    /unitMultiPersist/{name}
   app_test_persistwithpagination           ANY      ANY      ANY    /persistWithPagination
   app_test_massfindone                     ANY      ANY      ANY    /massFindOne
+  app_test_redispersist                    ANY      ANY      ANY    /redisPersist
+  app_test_redisget                        ANY      ANY      ANY    /redisGet
+  app_test_redisdel                        ANY      ANY      ANY    /redisDel
   app_test_multipersistdoctrine            ANY      ANY      ANY    /doctrine/multiPersist
   app_test_createprojectdoctrine           ANY      ANY      ANY    /doctrine/createProject/{name}
   app_test_deleteprojectsdoctrine          ANY      ANY      ANY    /doctrine/deleteProjects